digreatbrian/buildozer-action/README.md

-# buildozer-action
-## Action to build Kivy App to APK
+# Action to build Kivy App to APK

 ### How to use
 ```